-This recipe does use sage and garlic which are two common flavors added to poultry for cooking but these Tuscan white beans with tomatoes are just that, beans with tomatoes and no meat added.
+This recipe does use sage (the herb) and garlic which are two common flavors added to poultry for cooking but these Tuscan white beans with tomatoes are just that, beans with tomatoes and no meat added.

+It is no surprise that this dish comes from the Tuscany region of Italy since the Tuscans are known as the bean eaters of Italy.
 They grow beans all year in this region and many of the bean varieties that they use can only be found there.
-Thankfully, for this recipe, it uses Italian cannellini beans (white kidney beans) that are easy to find in stores.
+Thankfully, this recipe, uses Italian cannellini beans (white kidney beans) that are easy to find in stores.

 Many Tuscans will make this dish with Italian sausage added to the beans during cooking.
 I prefer serving baked Italian sausage on the side.